 To use chemicals as an example, UK businesses will be under pressure to abide by EU rules.
 However, to do so they will need double registrations, in the EU with the European Chemical Agency (ECHA) under the Registration Evaluation and Authorisation of Chemicals (REACH) system, while also within the new ‘UK REACH’.
 This is not good enough.
 Greener UK, a coalition of environmental groups including RSPB and the Wildlife Trusts’ has “real concerns that the UK will deregulate and become a dumping ground for chemicals outlawed elsewhere”.
 Tony Diver in the Telegraph on April 2 reported that the UK has only matched two of the EU’s 13 bans on harmful chemicals since Brexit.
 This is hardly reassuring.

 The scope for divergence remains, and many Brexit fans continue to argue against high environmental standards.
 Jill Rutter of the Institute for Government is quoted as saying “The area of EU standards where the UK had the most infractions and was taken to the ECJ the most was environmental obligations”.
 Forthcoming Climate Change conference in Glasgow or not, the UK is not showing green leadership so far.
+Meanwhile, the EU has a clear green agenda, and is also moving on new laws on corporate due diligence on both human rights and the environment.

 My last visit to Brussels was in 2017, to present the findings of a study on traceability in garment value chains, for the European Commission at the behest of the European Parliament.
 But British staff and institutions were already in full retreat.
 Not bothered.
 Hardly attending.